mjharris95/mjharris95.github.io/index.markdown

 As a complement to my research, I advocate for safer and healthier communities through [gun violence prevention activism](https://momsdemandaction.org/georgia-moms-demand-action-everytown-and-gun-violence-survivors-urge-georgia-lawmakers-to-prioritize-public-safety/).
 I worked as Operations Director for [Maura's Voice](https://maurasvoice.org/), a nonprofit organization funding research and solutions to counter violence and hate.

-This website is under construction!
-More to come soon.